12 Best Long Head Bicep Exercises For Massive Peaks

 7. Now, switch arms to complete the exercise on your right side, and then alternate between arms for sets.

-• It is important to keep in mind that the elbow should be pointing backwards at the end of the movement as it was at the start.
+8. It is important to remember that the elbow should point backwards at the end of the movement as it did at the start.

 6. Close Grip Preacher Curl

-The shape of the biceps is hereditary and the biceps can have a long tendon or long muscle.
-You can get fullness in this crucial area by giving your arms a complete look.
+The shape of the biceps is hereditary, and it can have a long tendon or long muscle.
+By giving your arms a complete look, you can get fullness in this crucial area.

 If you have a long tendon, then the preacher curl is the best exercise to build a long biceps head and get a full biceps pump.
 This exercise is done by sitting on a Preacher Bench with a Barbell or E-Z curl Bar.